FEP

 • APPLICATIONS

-Medical – FEP resin can be provided with radio-opaque fillers such as barium to create catheters which are visible under fluoroscopy.
-FEP heat shrink is used as a manufacturing aid to reflow softer materials such as Pebax® or nylon for catheter jackets during catheter construction.
+Medical – FEP heat shrink is used as a manufacturing aid to reflow softer materials such as Pebax® or nylon for catheter jackets during catheter construction.
+FEP tubing can be produced with radio-opaque fillers such as barium to create tubing that is visible under fluoroscopy.

 • PRODUCTS

-Convoluted Tubing – This tubing contains multiple convolutes in series resulting in a highly flexible and maneuverable tubing material.
-Commonly called flexible conduit, this tubing is used as protective covering for wires and fiber optics in critical areas of aerospace, automotive, and general industrial applications where flexibility, clarity, and performance are key.
+Convoluted Tubing – This tubing contains multiple convolutes in series, resulting in a highly flexible and maneuverable tubing material.
+Commonly called flexible conduit, this tubing is used as a protective covering for wires and fiber optics in critical areas of aerospace, automotive, and general industrial applications where flexibility, clarity, and performance are key.

 • KEY PROPERTIES

-Chemically Resistant – FEP is unreactive towards almost all commonly encountered solvents including acids, bases, or hydrocarbons.
+Chemically Resistant – FEP is unreactive towards almost all commonly encountered solvents, including acids, bases, or hydrocarbons.

 Flame Resistant – FEP tubing is safe to use at elevated temperatures, resists burning, and is UL 94 V-0 compliant.

-High Dielectric Strength – FEP possesses exceptional dielectric strength and thus doubles as insulating material when used with electrical components.
+High Dielectric Strength – FEP possesses exceptional dielectric strength and thus doubles as an insulating material when used with electrical components.

 High Working Temperature – FEP has a maximum service temperature of 392 °F (200 °C).

-Low Absorption Of Solvents – Consistent with FEP’s inert chemical nature, FEP has extremely low absorption of solvents (<1 %).
+Low Absorption of Solvents – Consistent with FEP’s inert chemical nature, FEP has extremely low absorption of solvents (<1 %).

 Many Preferred Traits Over PTFE – FEP’s lower heat shrink temperature (420 ± 50 °F / 215 ± 10 °C) means that it can be used over components that may not be able to withstand the higher heat shrink temperature of PTFE (650 ± 25 °F / 340 ± 5 °C).
 FEP heat shrink has a lower gas and vapor permeability than PTFE and is less expensive.
 FEP is also more flexible than PTFE and has greater optical clarity.

-Melt Weldable And Thermoformable – In heat shrink form, our FEP is fully weldable when heat is applied and is thermoformable.
+Melt Weldable and Thermoformable – In heat shrink form, our FEP is fully weldable when heat is applied and is thermoformable.

 Sterilizable – FEP’s temperature tolerance and physical properties allow it to easily tolerate gamma, ETO, e-beam, and autoclave sterilization protocols.